makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 The use of the Web of Science as a data source ensures the reliability and academic rigor of the information used in this bibliometric/scientometric exploration.
 The data analyzed in this project spans the years from 1999 to 2023, providing a comprehensive overview of scientific production in the field of online work, platform work, and freelancing over two decades.
 The analysis encompasses a total of 556 research papers.

-### Data Selection Criteria

-The selection of relevant papers was based on the following query criteria:
-- Query Keywords: "online work" OR "platform work" OR "freelancing"
-- Search Fields: TITLE OR ABSTRACT OR AUTHOR KEYWORDS

-This query was designed to capture a broad spectrum of scholarly publications that are directly related to the subject matter.
-It ensures that the dataset encompasses research papers where the topics of online work, platform work, or freelancing are a significant focus, whether they appear in the paper's title, abstract, or author-provided keywords.

 ## Analysis

 ### Preliminary Analysis